 Richa in the company of a Guinness Book of World Record holder who excelled in making the cloth pigeon from a bedsheet-size linen, while swirling around all the while!

 Bharatnatyam dance troupe performing.

 A scene from the African jungles.

-Visit to the Hiralakshmi Memorial Craft Park, Bhujodi.
+Visit the Hiralakshmi Memorial Craft Park, Bhujodi.

 Hiralaxmi Craft Park is the brainchild of Mr. Chetan Shah, Managing Director of Ashapura Group.
-The seeds of this idea were sown when a delegation of rural artisans was invited to the Ashapura guesthouse to demonstrate their art and artifacts.
+The seeds of this idea were sown when a delegation of rural artisans was invited to the Ashapura guesthouse to demonstrate their art and artefacts.
 During his discussions with the artisans, Mr. Shah realized that many of these treasured arts were on the verge of extinction.
-This was primarily due to lack of an organized forum to exhibit their artifacts and financial support.
+This was primarily due to lack of an organized forum to exhibit their artefacts and financial support.

 Thus, the Hiralaxmi Craft Park was born.
 Hiralaxmi Craft Park complex is situated at Bhujodi village in Kutch and is spread over 10 acres of land.
 The park is accessible to the general public free of cost since its opening on December 18, 2005.
 Apart from a well established and organized forum to display and sell their wares, the artisans are provided with meals, boarding, lodging at free of cost and a daily stipend during their stay at the craft park.